jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 ## Elm

-I put Elm in the same class as Reason and PureScript.
-Like the other two, it lets you define custom data types, and will automatically warn when your pattern matches aren't exhaustive.
+I list Elm in the same class as Reason and PureScript.
+Like the other two, it lets us define custom data types, and will automatically warn when us pattern matches aren't exhaustive.
+Here's the code Elm
+generates:

 ```js
 var _user$project$Main$needsCancelButton = function (page) {